Federated Automatic Differentiation: Introduction

 \section{Introduction}

 Federated learning (FL) is a paradigm for distributed learning in which clients collaboratively learn without directly sharing data.
-When combined with formal privacy mechanisms, it can enable learning across decentralized data sources while preserving the privacy of each client in the decentralized system.
-Federated learning encompasses a variety of settings, which can have widely varying system characteristics.
-Two particularly noteworthy settings are \emph{cross-device FL}, characterized by systems with many lightweight, unreliable clients, and \emph{cross-silo FL}, characterized by a moderate number of reliable clients.
-We defer to \citet{aop} for a more detailed introduction to and taxonomy of FL.
+When combined with formal privacy mechanisms, it enables learning across decentralized data sources while preserving the privacy of the clients.
+FL encompasses a variety of settings with widely varying system characteristics.
+Two particularly noteworthy settings are \emph{cross-device FL}, characterized by its many lightweight, unreliable clients, and \emph{cross-silo FL}, characterized by a moderate number of reliable clients.
+We defer to \citet{aop} for a more detailed introduction and taxonomy.

-FL has seen notable success in production systems and applications~\citep{NWP18, gboard_18, fl_at_scale, papaya, apple_fl, keyword_speech, oov_fl, emoji_fl}.
-This has been complemented with a large amount of work on algorithm development and analysis for FL.
-Various works have focused on theoretically justified~\citep{scaffold, fedlin, fedsplit, proxskip}, empirically successful~\citep{afo, fedprox, fedbuff}, and provably private~\citep{secagg, adaptive_clipping, robust_agg, xu2022learning} FL methods\footnote{There has been an enormous amount of work on all three of these fronts.
-As such, we are not capable of citing all related work, and instead focus on works that have served as inspiration for the present paper, and that we believe serve as useful references for the interested reader.}.